ROBMYERS1856/University-of-Minnesota-/3. Weekly Homework/17. Week17 Penetration-Testing-2/README.md

 # Rob Myers: Week 17 Homework: Penetration Testing 2

-This week I was given access the Icecast server, a free  software for streaming multimedia.
+This week I was tasked with performing an internal penetration test on GoodCorp’s server.
+GoodCorp is an source streaming media server.

-For a full review of the findings here is a copy of the after action report:
+For a full review of the findings here is a copy of the after action report: (Icecast Report)

 ### [Icecast Report](Report.pdf)